philipperemy/yolo-9000/README.md

 ```
 Here, we can see that our process `darknet` is running on the first GPU.

+**NOTE**: We highly recommend a recent GPU with 8GB (or more) of memory to run flawlessly.
+GTX 1070, GTX 1080 Ti or Titan X are a great choice!

 ## Important notes

 It was successfully tested on Ubuntu 16.04 and Mac OS.
 I had it working on MacOS with a previous version of `darknet`.
 I now get a SEGFAULT on the newest `darknet` version with MacOS El Capitan.
 That's the reason why I pulled a slightly older version of `darknet` for Mac OS.